 This section eventually has a small stream crossing as you proceed back into the canyon.
 After hopping over some boulders and heading back into the canyon itself, you will catch your first glimpse of the waterfall in front of you.

-When I went at the end of the May it still had some water, but it was not much, so I would expect it to be dry by late May most years.
+When I went at the end of May it still had some water, but not much.
+I would expect it to be dry by late May most years.

-The waterfall itself is tall at about 100 feet.
+The waterfall is tall at about 100 feet.
 It has a large pool that it falls into, which is what makes it so attractive for people who are wanting to swim and spend time here on hot summer days.
-I thought the hike reminded me a lot of places like Eaton Canyon or Sturtevant Falls, both of which are beautiful but both of which do not provide the quiet isolation I like to find when hiking.
+The hike reminded me of places like Eaton Canyon or Sturtevant Falls, both of which are beautiful and busy hikes.

-Here is a shot from LastAdventurer.com that shows the waterfall with water really flowing from 2017.
+Since there was not a lot of water, here is a shot from LastAdventurer.com that shows the waterfall with water flowing from 2018.

-There is an optional spur which adds 3 miles and takes you to the top of the falls, but I did not do this so I cannot comment on it.
-As I stated before, save you energy and water for this last section as you will be doing a lot of uphill as you head out of the canyon.
+There is an optional spur that adds 3 miles and takes you to the top of the falls, but I did not do this, so I cannot comment on it.
+As I stated before, save your energy and water for the way back as you will be doing a lot of uphill as you head out of the canyon.

-All in all, I can see why this hike draws so many visitors.
+I can see why this hike draws so many visitors.
 It is a good workout with fantastic views and a waterfall at the end.
-It is not one of my favorites, but I enjoyed being able to see it for myself.
+It is not one of my favorites of the California waterfalls, but I enjoyed being able to see it for myself.
 Let me know what you think of Cedar Creek Falls in the comments.